Decastrino/dev/README.md

 README for the social media - like app developed using fastAPI.
 This gives a brief summary of what the project is about.

+## Links

-Useful links/Resources for developing with fastAPI, SQLAlchemy, Alembic (DB migration)...: https://fastapi.tiangolo.com/tutorial/
+## Useful links/Resources for developing with fastAPI, SQLAlchemy, Alembic (DB migration)...:

+FastAPI Documentation:
+https://fastapi.tiangolo.com/tutorial/

 FastAPI: OAuth2 for Authentication(Password hashing and bearer--JWT):